5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Submitting your Layout-ID to the AppleALC github repo via Pull Request

 ## I. (Plenty of) Prep work
-Creating a Layout-ID for AppleALC not only is a challenge in itself, it also requires a lot of prep work in order to do so…
+Creating a Layout-ID for AppleALC not only is a challenge in itself, it requires a lot of prep work in order to do so as well…

 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
 Unfortunately, neither Codec dumps created with Clover nor OpenCore can be processed with the tools required to visualize the data inside the dumps.
-Codec dumps created in Linux however, can be processed by said tools just fine.
+Codec dumps created in Linux however, can be processed by these tools just fine.
 This might be because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.

 Therefore, we will use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.